birophilo/booking-exercise/README.md

 ## Using the booking app

 As a Cal.com schedule is specific to a user (see below), each store will require its own Cal.com user account.
-For purposes of demonstration, I have created two separate user accounts but not the full 13 (one per store).
-One "belongs to" Cubitts Belgravia, and the other applies to Cubitts Borough.
-For the purposes of this exercise, all other stores are linked to the Belgravia "user" and schedule.
+For purposes of demonstration, I have created two separate user accounts but **not the full 13** (one per store).
+One "belongs to" **Cubitts Belgravia**, and the other applies to **Cubitts Borough**.
+For the purposes of this exercise, **all other stores are linked to the Belgravia "user" and schedule**.
 So to see different schedules, compare Borough's time slots with those of other stores.

 On the "confirm booking" modal popup, enter a real email address.
 The booking will be processed by Cal.com and a confirmation email will be sent to the specified email address.